markBedoya/job-app-microservice/README.txt

-  Maven            - Automation and dependency management Lombok           - Java library using known patterns to reduce code Spring Actuator  - Module that provides features to monitor and manage the application Docker           - docker-compose file contains postgres DB app containers required for this app
+  Maven            - Automation and dependency management Lombok           - Java library using known patterns to reduce code Spring Actuator  - Module that provides features to monitor and manage the application Docker           - docker-compose file contains all app containers required for this app

 API Documentation:
   CompanyControllerTest.http